coribald/UsoNatsuBetterController/README.md

 ## Menu Behavior

-- Title menu focus is automatically seeded so the left stick can navigate it reliably.
+- Title and pause menu focus are automatically seeded so the left stick can navigate them.
-- Pause menu focus is automatically seeded so the left stick can navigate it.
+- Backlog and Save/Load UI focus are automatically seeded when opened so the left stick can navigate them.
-- Save/load UI focus is automatically seeded when opened from `Select`.
-- Backlog focus is automatically seeded when opened.
+- `LB` and `RB` scroll the Backlog and Save/Load menus up and down.
 - `B` now properly closes the pause menu.

 ## Scroll Behavior